6th Edition futurEU Competition 2026

 -

-Changes to team composition are only allowed under extraordinary circumstances and must be approved by the organizing team.
+Changes to team composition are only allowed under extraordinary circumstances and must be approved by the organising team.

 -